Categories

 Start healthy and slow

 For anyone going to an altitude training camp for the first time, it is advisable to take the training slowly.
-Bing Healthy and injury-free is an essential prerequisite for training at altitude.
+Being healthy and injury-free is an essential prerequisite for training at altitude.
 Athletes should allow at least two weeks for altitude training (optimally between three and four weeks).
 In the first week of training, athletes should train at a reduced volume and intensity, about 20% less than at or near sea level, with a focus on base training.
 Starting in week two, more intense sessions can be incorporated.
 By the end of, say, a three-week stay, athletes can complete training at near full intensity.

 Nutrition is important